nitin42/Animated-Timeline/README.md

 Animation model, on the other hand, describes how an animation could look like at any give time or it can be thought of as state of an animation at a particular point of time.

-Using both the models, we can synchronize the timing and visual changes.
+Using both the models, we can synchronize the timing and visual changes to the document.

 ## Features

 * Controls for time-based execution of an animation

 * Create sequence based animations

+* Timing based animations

 * Change the animation position along the timeline by seeking the animation